trentree/osticket-prereqs/README.md

 </p>
 <p>
 Also, no special actions are needed to be taken while downloading this.
-Usually this software comes with the windows operating sdystem but this was downloaded for safety measures.
+Usually, this software comes with the Windows operating system but this was downloaded for safety measures.
 PHP requires Microsoft C++ to work properly.
 </p>
 <br />